Polygonum x bohemicum, P. cuspidatum, P. sachalinense, P. polystachyum

 Knotweed Biology and Control Slide Show (Note: pdf format, 7.09 Mb)

-Written Findings of the WA State Noxious Weed Control Board on Japanese and Bohemian knotweed (external links)
+WA State Noxious Weed Control Board (external link)

 Knotweed photos - click a thumbnail for a larger image